 The Tour of Italy guides you from the leaning tower of lasagna to the Colosseum of fettuccine alfredo, to the ruins of chicken parmigiana.
-This trip sets you back more than two days' worth of sodium, and although this dish may be cheaper than a plane ticket, your waistline will pay the price.
+This trip sets you back a day and a half's worth of sodium, and although this dish may be cheaper than a plane ticket, your waistline will pay the price.

-Olive Garden's seafood riff on a classic Chicken Alfredo is the healthier choice for dinner, but we'd still be wary about diving in.
+Olive Garden's seafood riff on the classic Chicken Alfredo is a slightly healthier choice for dinner, but we'd still be wary about diving in.
 Why?
-This Olive Garden dish isn't up to par on the nutrition board: It only has half a gram less trans fat than our third-worst dish, and it still has almost a day's worth of sodium.
+This Olive Garden dish isn't up to par on the nutrition board: It only has the same amount of trans fat as the chicken option, although lower in sodium.
+So at least there's that.

 Five Cheese Ziti Al Forno

 Five cheeses = five more ways trans fat can get into your meal.
 Somehow Olive Garden keeps it to 1 gram.
-That's still one more than you should have in your food, but it's better than the previous dishes.
-If you're looking to indulge in the oozy goodness of ziti al Forno, this blend of Italian cheeses, pasta and marinara, is better off baked at home with a slimmed-down version packed with two fewer cheeses.
+That's still one more than you should have in your food!
+If you're looking to indulge in the oozy goodness of ziti al Forno, this blend of Italian cheeses, pasta, and marinara is better off baked at home with a slimmed-down version packed with two fewer cheeses.

 Like we always say, when it comes to fast food, simple is always better.
 This cheese ravioli is definitely high on the sodium side because of the indulgent cheeses packed into and on top of the pasta, but it remains one of the lowest dishes in calories, fat, and trans fat.
-The tomato-based marinara sauce is a great source of vitamin C, and the meat sauce is one of the leanest of Olive Garden's sauce options.
-Stick to this classic the next time it's time for a cheat meal.
+The tomato-based marinara sauce is a great source of vitamin C, and if you go for the meat sauce option, it's one of the leanest of Olive Garden's sauce options.
+Stick to this classic!